celer-network/sgn/docs/ropsten_validator_manual.md

 # Ropsten Validator Manual

-1. Pick a Linux machine with a minimum of 1GB RAM (2GB recommended).Make sure you have go (version 1.13+), gcc, make, git and libleveldb-dev installed.
+1. Pick a Linux machine with a minimum of 1GB RAM (2GB recommended).
+Make sure you have go (version 1.13+), gcc, make, git and libleveldb-dev installed.

 2. Make sure you set \$GOBIN and add \$GOBIN to \$PATH.
 Eg: